 The site extensions directory

-ext is intended for plugins that extend Ivy's functionality.
-Python modules placed in this directory will be loaded automatically and can take advantage of Ivy's extension hooks to inject their own code into the build process.
+ext is intended for plugins that enhance Ivy's functionality.
+Python modules or packages placed in this directory will be loaded automatically and can take advantage of Ivy's extension hooks to inject their own code into the build process.

 Alternatively, extension modules installed on Python's standard import path can be activated by adding their names to an

 extensions = [ 'extension_one', 'extension_two', ]